submits flow runs to serverless infrastructure directly, depending on your configuration.

 - control whether the flow run output is streamed to workers’ standard output

-file or in the job_variables
+deployments.work_pool.job_variables section of a prefect.yaml file or in the job_variables

-argument of a Python flow.deploy
+argument of a Python flow.deploy method.

-For example, to turn off streaming output for a specific deployment, add the following to your prefect.yaml
+For example, to turn off streaming output for a specific deployment, add the following to your prefect.yaml:

 View work pools